 Woman escapes brutal 6-hour rape by jumping from window, police say; suspect identified, sought

-A 29-year-old woman who'd been brutally beaten and raped last week escaped by jumping out a second-floor window at her tormenter's New York City home -- where officials said she'd been assaulted for six hours.
+A 29-year-old woman who'd been brutally beaten and raped last week escaped by jumping out a second-floor window at her tormentor's New York City home — where officials said she'd been assaulted for six hours.

 Michael Hosang, 53, was still being hunted by New York cops Monday as the suspect in a prolonged "violent rape" alleged to have occurred at his Queens home, authorities said.